ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 The cleanup stage attempts to simplify the sentence as much as possible.
 A shorter sentence is more likely to be parsed correctly than a needlessly verbose sentence.
-Thus Clarity removes all extraneous text from the sentence that has no bearing on the measurement-subject resolution problem.
+Thus ClarityNLP removes all extraneous text from the sentence that has no bearing on the measurement-subject resolution problem.
 Thse removals include: